pteich/logger/README.md

 ```go
 func New(opts ...Option) *Logger
 ```
-New returns a new logger with specific options
+New returns a new logger with specific options (zero to x)

 #### func  NewFromZerolog